brendan-galway/CT5171_2/README.md

 this is written from Intellij

-this is wrttien in github
+this is written in github